vesellov/bitdust.docs.old/install.md

-## Get BitDust to your local machine
+## Get BitDust sources to your local machine

 Second step is to get the BitDust sources.
 To have a full control over BitDust process running on your local machine you better make a fork of the Public BitDist repository on GitHub at https://github.com/bitdust-io/public and clone it on your local machine: